Strengthening Global Export Control System

 Since FY2012, we have started field audit of overseas group companies jointly with in-house lawyers of a U.S. group company specialized in U.S. laws.

 To raise employees' awareness about compliance, we provide training sessions for employees.
 We put some thought in training materials to make them easy to understand for employees.
 Furthermore, we provide mandate training for employees who will be assigned to overseas companies to raise their awareness of their leadership role in administrating export control in a region where they will work in order to "enhance a global export control system."

 To improve expertise of employees engaged in export control, Topcon Group recommends them to take a "certification exam on export control" held by the Center of Information on Security Trade Control (CISTEC).

 Periodically holding export control promotion meetings

 To share information on global trends and situations of export control in Topcon Group, we periodically hold export control promotion meetings to raise the awareness of employees within the group.
-In the FY2015, there has been of a significant change in world affairs, such as the restoration of diplomatic relations between the US and Cuba, relaxation of Iran sanctions and regulations in response to the arrival date of JCPOA, and diplomatic ties between Iran and Saudi Arabia.
 To thoroughly practice export control in line with these changes, the information is shared and fed back internally.